Top PlayPauseResume Stop Previous Next Skip

 Technical Details

-The server side of the application is a PHP script, which responds to requests from the client side by returning XML descriptions of the images and folders.
+The server side of the application consists of a PHP script plus its subroutines and settings.
+The script responds to requests from the client side by returning XML descriptions of the images and folders.
 The server-side script is also responsible for creating and maintaining a cache of scaled images, and a database of image and folder titles.
 The server-side script doesn't do any HTML, and it has no opinion on how you are going to navigate and view the images.

 After changing the set of images and folders on the server, you can pre-load the server-side cache by shift-clicking on the "Play" button.